 In typical drawing applications where the user chooses a part of the canvas to actually see on the display device, the application programmer should not consider which part of the canvas is visible, but should regard all the graphical objects in the canvas as being visible.
 The canvas will only draw those graphical objects that are visible on the device.
-This is accomplished by clipping and updating as described in section 7.3 and 7.4.
+This is accomplished by clipping and updating as described in section Clipping and Updating Damaged Areas.

-7.2 The Canvas Picture
+8.2 The Canvas Picture

-As mentioned in chapter 5, the graphical objects drawn on the canvas are stored in a picture.
+As mentioned in The Graphical Object, the graphical objects drawn on the canvas are stored in a picture.
 When a graphical object is to be shown in a canvas, it is done by invoking the Draw operation of the canvas, whereby the graphical object is added to the picture of the canvas and displayed using the draw operation of the graphical object.
-It is not allowed, in the current version of Bifrost, to draw objects in the canvas that is not part of the canvas picture.8
+It is not allowed, in the current version of Bifrost, to draw objects in the canvas that is not part of the canvas picture [8].